isabella232/solutions-geoevent-java/solutions-geoevent/adapters/CAP-adapter/README.md

 ```

 ### Building just the CAP-Adapter

-see the [solutions/geoevent README.md](https://github.com/ArcGIS/solutions-geoevent-java/edit/master/README.md) for instructions on building all processors, adapters and transports
+See the [solutions/geoevent README.md](https://github.com/ArcGIS/solutions-geoevent-java/edit/master/README.md) for instructions on building all processors, adapters and transports

 1. navigate to the ./solutions-geoevent-java/solutions-geoevent/adapters/CAP-adapter directory on the command prompt
 2. type mvn install at the prompt and hit return